grafana/loki/docs/sources/operations/scalability.md

       address: dns:///<query-frontend-service>:<grpc-port>
 ```

+See [`here`](/configuration/#ruler) for further configuration options.

-The `ruler` component will become simply a gRPC client to the `query-frontend` service (side-note: this will result in much lower
+When you enable remote rule evaluation, the `ruler` component becomes a gRPC client to the `query-frontend` service;
+this will result in far lower `ruler` resource usage because the majority of the work has been externalized.
-resource usage of your `ruler`s!).
-Rules' LogQL queries will be executed against the given `query-frontend` service.
+The LogQL queries coming from the `ruler` will be executed against the given `query-frontend` service.
 Requests will be load-balanced across all `query-frontend` IPs if the `dns:///` prefix is used.

 > **Note:** Queries that fail to execute are _not_ retried.